Great Junction Street: Taylor Gardens

 The Taylor Gardens park was created as a setting as part of a project to expand Leith Hospital, immediately to the north.
-In an Act of 1919 all local authorities were obliged to erect war memorials.
+In an 1919 act of Parliamenr all local authorities were obliged to erect war memorials.
 There were strict guidelines on their form.
 Leith appealed to the authorities to request that a new wing be built on the hospital instead; specifically a children's wing.
 This was agreed, but clearly cost a lot more in terms of public subscription.
 The wing, which faces Taylor Gardens, therefore reads "Leith War Memorial" along the top, with various military badges and emblems also carved.
 Since the hospital's conversion to housing in the early 21st century, a new plinth has been erected in Taylor Gardens in order to lay wreaths on Remembrance Day.

 On the north-west side of the gardens (on Mill Lane) stands a two-storey building dating from 1822.
 This was built as a school for the poorhouse, with boys on one floor and girls on the other.
 This was the first free education provided to females in this area.
 It was replaced by a new pair of schools (one for girls one for boys) further along Mill Lane, in 1838.
 These were built by Sir John Gladstone of Leith, William Gladstone's father.
 This connection led to the first-mentioned ex-school being named "Gladstones".

 The Quilts

 Opposite Taylor Gardens is an area of Scottish Special Housing Association (SSHA) housing erected in 1981.
 This replaced an area cleared as slum housing as part of a Comprehensive Redevelopment Area designated by the Council.

-The north-east corner has a plaque to the Siege of Leith in 1561.
+The north-east corner has a plaque to the Siege of Leith in 1560.

 The enamel street number plates were created by the artist Robin Banks.

 The Ebenezer Church formerly in the centre of the street frontage was demolished but rebuilt as a new church on Bangor Road.